voxel51/fiftyone/docs/source/integrations/huggingface.rst

 **Loading Private or Gated Datasets**:

-Like public datasets, you can also load gated datasets from the Hub, as long as you have the necessary permissions.
+Like public datasets, you can also load private or gated datasets from the Hub, as long as you have the necessary permissions.
 If your Hugging Face token is set as an environment variable `HF_TOKEN`, this is as simple as specifying the `repo_id` of the dataset.
 If you don't have your token set, or you need to use a specific